 Workflow lets you access course content, view recorded sessions, and upload your assignments.
 Workflow is an e-portfolio, and it can store vast amounts of content and track your progress to offer you the best learning experience.
 You will have your own assignments page to upload your work to, so your tutor can give you feedback and you can share content with your class.

-Instruction videos and guidance on how to use these two platforms easily will be provided.
+Instruction videos and guidance on how to use these three platforms easily will be provided.

 What is a Virtual Learning Environment (VLE)?

 A Virtual Learning Environment (VLE) is a system for delivering learning materials to students via the internet.
 Our VLE offers you flexible access to a large archive of content, which is made available to you for the duration of the course and for three months after course completion.

 Anyone aged 18 or over (unless specified) can attend; there is no upper age limit.

 What skills or prior knowledge do I need?

 Most courses welcome complete beginners, though some require experience with the specific subject.
 Each course's description will say if additional experience is needed, and you are welcome to enquire if you are unsure.